bkrug/Emu-Writer/README.md

 VAR.TXT - All areas of memory that can change should ideally be located here.
 If the finished program is small enough, then I can simulate a ROM cartridge for most of the code.
 But variables and workspaces will still need to be stored in the memory expansion RAM.

+MEMBUF.O - Source code can be found at the repo: https://github.com/bkrug/TI-string-buffer.
+This is a routine useful for storing things like strings.